I know what you want!

 - Be present, and authentic all over social media.
 Depending on the size of your company – if your over 1M+ in revenue, you should be able to post 2-3 times a week.
 It might be a goal for a 5M+ company to post every weekday at least on 2-3 main platforms.
 It’s really hard to be everywhere, but focus on the top platforms you believe your audience is spending the most time (maybe Facebook, IG, NextDoor.)

-- Local Facebook Groups and NextDoor can be great, particularly if you get a ‘referral partner’ that refers you out – and you refer them out, rather than promoting your selves.
+- Local Facebook Groups and NextDoor can be great, particularly if you get a ‘referral partner’ that refers your HVAC services – and you refer them out, rather than promoting your selves.

 - Teach them to DIY, but sell ‘Done for you’ – in the end, the quality of your content is what’s going to create an audience, along with your consistency.
 2 Tips for increasing the quality – involve ‘subject matter experts’ and give real tips, act as if they were going to do it themselves (DIY tips,) but understand most of your best customers would rather pay a professional.